Looking for some vacation ideas or day trips in Utah?

 Utah has a lot of great family-friendly museums.
 They tend to be new, high-tech and interactive.
 Pick one and show your kids how much fun learning can be.
 You might be surprised at how much you'll enjoy it too.
 Here are a few of our favorites.

 M is also for

-This new museum is one of Salt Lake City's best attractions.
+The Natural History Museum of Utah is one of Salt Lake City's best attractions.
 Interactive exhibits and play areas will keep families happy, while everyone can enjoy the informative exhibits on dinosaurs, native cultures, weather, and more.